lamberta/devkit-doc/api/ui/view.md

 ### style.zIndex
 1. `{number} = 0`

-The higher the number the closer to the front.
+The higher this number, the closer to the front the view appears.
+This value is only relative to a view's siblings, not the entire scene graph.

 ### style.backgroundColor
 1. `{string}`